bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * A feed would also list within its metadata those who mirror it
 * May also list the usually observed lag or the most recent update of each
 * Can be used when the origin is down, slow, in a load balanced fashion or if nearing its #poll_quota
-* Enabled those on the same host or LAN to share feeds to lower costs
+* Enables those on the same host or LAN to share feeds to lower costs
+* Reshare a feed with greater accessibility for #cors_avoidance - i.e., with CORS headers or CSS encapsulation as a workaround

 ### Webhooks